yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach-with-multiple-models.rst

 Multiple Models works in the same way as the single model case: repeat the steps in the previous sections for every new model that you want to add.
-The maximum number of models that Pick-it can search for in one detection is eight.
+The maximum number of models that Pickit can search for in one detection is eight.
 If you want more models, it’s required to make a new product file in the Configuration tab.